nermze/MOSTAR/README.md

 | `7` | MOSTAR_Assembly.fasta | Final polished genome. |

 # Troubleshooting and known issues
+Q: My assembly is poor
+A: You have to specify the correct expected genome size (-g) and model r1041.XX (-m)

+Q: My assembly is still failing
+A: Your input data might be too low quailty.
+Try more robust trim settings.

+Q: Im getting an index-error during assembly with Flye
-1. Using the same output folder for multiple runs will result in index errors during assembly.
-To correct this, please specify a new output folder, or rename the old one.
+A: You are using the same output folder from a previous run.
+Please specify a new output folder with (-o), or rename/move/delete the old one.

-2. Be sure to specify the correct model for your data (example: r1041_e82_400bps_sup_v5.2.0)
-3. If you are using a model which is not accepted, you may need to downgrade medaka or install a specific version.
+Q. My exact model is not accepted
+A. you may need to downgrade medaka or install a specific version.
 You can do this by typing: conda install -c bioconda medaka=your_version, example medaka=2.2.0

-4. Setting wrong genome size will lead to poor assembly.
-5. Errors during annotations: Please make sure you are using the "Full Genbank" file if using a reference from NCBI.
+Q. I'm experiencing issues with annotations using Apple silicone (M-series)
+A. Skip the annotation step and annotate the final polished fasta manually

-# Maintaner and author
+# Maintainer and author
 [![GitHub](https://img.shields.io/badge/GitHub-nermze-181717?style=for-the-badge&logo=github&logoColor=white)](https://github.com/nermze)

 Developed and maintained by **Nermin Zecic** ([@nermze](https://github.com/nermze)).